gaccettola/mortis/README.md

 ### description   : mortis
-boilerplate for web, mobile, desktop projects including a restapi and update server

-there are several good boilerplate projects out there.  this isn't going to be one of them. it's gonna be a bit more than a boilerplate.

-few complete packages out there.  and when i say complete i mean,
- - web     application, via angular ( with a clean set of directives )
- - mobile  application, via ionic ( more directives and components )
- - desktop application, via electron with some sqlite3 caching
- - restapi via node
- - desktop application update server
- - dockerized database server for primary storage
- - dockerized redis server for relaying the real-time messages
- - kubernetes yml files for deploying to gcloud
- - all the scripts for run debugging, releasing
- - all the gulp tasks for linting hinting
- - and later once it it up and running better documentation
- - and once the documentation is better, some audio video to explain things better.

-yeah, it's gonna be monolithic.

-### general directory structure,
-- each module contains
-  - a directory for implementation
-  - a directory for tests
-  - a directory for notes

-### modules
-- client_desktop  : client application for desktop  ( electron  - osx, windows, linux )
-- client_mobile   : client application for mobile   ( ionic     - ios, android        )
-- client_web      : client application for browsers ( chrome                          )
-- common          : code used by both the server(s) and client(s)
-- server_database : database tables and function
-- server_restapi  : nodejs restapi, serves data to the clients
-- server_update   : nodejs update service, serves updates to the desktop

-the server_database directory us these sub-directories
-- common          : setup and common functions that have little to do with the application storage needs
-- function        : database functions that create, alter, and return information
-- table           : database storage. not accessed except by the database functions

-each client & server directory contains the files,
-- readme.me       : brief description of the directory
-- _clean.sh       : script to clean, remove, purge, reset the temporary project files
-- _prepare.sh     : script to prepare the directory for being executed.  usually to pull in dependencies

-each client & server directory contains the directories,
-- debug           : temporary directory for files that are being executed during development
-- release         : temporary directory for files that are prepared for delivery
-- source          : the source code

-each client directory has, within it's 'source' directory, the sub-directories
-- modules         : often 'pages' or 'views'
-- services        : shared resources, often used by the modules

-each server directory has, within it's 'source' directory, the sub-directories
-- controller      :
-- services        : shared resources, often used by the controllers

-the project root contains,
-- _clean.sh          : calls, on all top level sub-directory, the script to 'clean'
-- _clean_compress.sh : removes the temp files and rolls it all into a tar
-- _prepare.sh        : calls, on all top level sub-directory, the script to 'prepare'
+An end-to-end(-to-end) solution with everything from mobile app, web app, desktop app,  <br> restapi server, update server, to docker, kuberneters, and deployment scripts.

+There are several good boilerplate projects out there. <br>
+This is gonna be a bit more than a boilerplate.

+This is aimed at building a complete solution and by complete I mean :

+ - angular web application
+ - ionic mobile application
+ - electron desktop application
+ - nodejs restapi for serving data to the angular, ionic and electron clients
+ - squirrel update server for delivering desktop application updates
+ - mysql | postgres database server in virtual and dockerized formats for primary storage
+ - redis server in virtual and dockerized formats for relaying realtime messages
+ - docker and kubernetes yml files for local development in minikube
+ - scripts for releasing to gcloud
+ - gulp tasks for linting and hinting
+ - and later, once it it up and running better, some audio video to explain things better.

+Complete.
+Everything a small development studio could need to start a project <br>
+targetting iOS, Android, Windows, OSX, and Linux.

+Build with heavy code re-use, Sass, shared modules, OAuth2 security, iptable driven firewalls,.. <br>all the things.